bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 # See 007_python_for_family.py
 ```

-Most programs are written to solve an end user’s problem.
+Most programs are written to solve an end user's problem.
 So, the program will need to ask the user to enter, or input, whatever that help to solve the problem.
-With the ability to work with user input and the ability to control how long your programs run, you’ll be able to write fully interactive programs.
+With the ability to work with user input and the ability to control how long your programs run, you'll be able to write fully interactive programs.

 **How the `input()` Function Works**
 - Writing Clear Prompts